fender0ne/fender0ne/README.md

-> Hi, **@fender0ne** here.
-  If you want to contact me
-  just go ahead
-  I use to check my messages one time a week
-  I will contact you as soon as possible.
+> ...
+Those who care, understand, but don't need to understand to care.
+> ...
+Those to whom it matters, will understand.

 ```text
   The man who asks a question is a fool for a minute,